Do Go On - 373 - The Star Wars Holiday Special

 as they outwitted Imperial forces to come together on Life Day,

-the Wookiee equivalent of Christmas or Thanksgiving.
+the wookie equivalent of Christmas or Thanksgiving.

-and they've come up with something that, you know,
+And they've come up with something that, you know,

-I think everyone can get involved in that.
-Don't you think?
 No, Life Day makes me want to be dead.

-the special was in danger of looking like one long episode of Lassie.
-Sure, because we're all Wookiees.
+of looking like one long episode of Lassie.

-We're just big dogs.
+Just big dogs.

-Hans fallen down a well.
+Hans, fallen down a well.

 I thought you said you hadn't seen it.